 Investors and the rental market

 The rental market in Guelph remains tight, with a vacancy rate in the 1-1.5% range.
-If you are renting it may currently be difficult to find a suitable home that meets your needs in your desired neighbourhood, as there are few homes available.
+If you are renting it may currently be difficult to find a suitable home that meets your needs.
+There may be few homes available in your desired Guelph neighbourhoods.

 Overall, the Guelph market is proving resilient and continues to be a City where people want to live, work and invest.